tlentz/d2modmaker/README.md

 # ModConfig

 The mod config is located in `cfg.json`.
-You can change this config to your liking to produce a new `data` folder.
+You can change this config to your liking and run to produce a new `data` folder.

 ## ModConfig Options
 #### SourceDir `string`